-Celebrating the outstanding achievements of Canadian municipalities in Cultural Planning, Public Art, and Cultural Events.
+Celebrating the outstanding achievements of Canadian municipalities in cultural programming.
 The CCNC Awards of Excellence are presented at the Creative City Summit.

 General Eligibility for all Awards:

 - Officially designated local cultural planning and cultural policy bodies.